2 February 1915: Philip Arthur Blanshard

 At the 1911 Census, himself 16 years of age, he is given as a ‘general labourer’ and was living with his parents, seven siblings ages 5 to 21 and his 81 year old grandmother at 4 Finsbury Grove, Fountain Road, Hull.

-Severely wounded in action a few days later at Cuinchy near La Bassée, Philip died in the 1st Field Hospital at 3:30pm 2 February.
+His time at the front was very brief.
+Philip was severely wounded in action a few days after his arrival at Cuinchy near La Bassée, and died in the 1st Field Hospital at 3:30pm 2 February.

 He was buried in Bethune Town Cemetery.

-11466 Pte Philip Arthur Blanshard, 2 Bn Coldstream Guards
+11466 Pte Philip Arthur Blanshard, 2nd Battalion Coldstream Guards

 2 February 1915